ds-lab/EsophagusVisualization/manual/diagnostics_and_therapy_tab.md

 The procedure duration is entered in hh:mm format but is converted to minutes in the database.
 When finished, click the "Add / Update POEM" button.
 This button can also be used to update any incorrect data.

+## Segmentation of the esophagus with AI model

+This checkbox confirms whether you want to use an AI model for segmentation on the TBEs.
+Depending on the computer used, this may require longer computing time.